goreleaser/goreleaser/www/docs/customization/homebrew.md

     tap:
       owner: repo-owner
       name: homebrew-tap
+      # Optionally a branch can be provided.
+If the branch does not exist, it
+      # will be created.
+If no branch is listed, the default branch will be used
+      branch: main
       # Optionally a token can be provided, if it differs from the token provided to GoReleaser
       token: "{{ .Env.HOMEBREW_TAP_GITHUB_TOKEN }}"